 - When you leave the exam room, do not throw out exam notes made on scrap paper.
-Please turn in all scrap paper and empty bluebooks to the staff member collecting exams.
+Please turn in all scrap paper to the proctor collecting exams.

-- If you have any questions or problems during the examination, go directly to the Registrar or Associate Dean Clinton.
+- If you have any questions or problems during the examination, go directly to the Registrar. or the Dean of Students.
 Do not seek out the professor.

 - If, after the close of the examination, you realize that you have made a basic mistake in following the examination instructions, have entirely ignored a question by accident, or have a similar misfortune, do not discuss the problem with the professor.
 Instead, explain the situation to the Registrar, who will, in appropriate cases, pass on an explanatory note (identified only by your examination number) to your professor.

-- Examinations are deemed “open book” or “closed book” by the faculty member.
-The nature of the material allowed in an “open book” exam is determined by the faculty member.
+- Examinations are deemed “open book,” “partial open book,” or “closed book” by the faculty member.
+The nature of the material allowed in an “partial open book” exam is determined by the faculty member.
 In a “closed book” exam, students are not permitted to make any outlines or other notes whatsoever before the exam proctor announces that students may begin.
 In a few cases, faculty permit the use of computers without requiring ExamSoft.
 These exams are coded “open book, open computer.”

 Takeaway exams are available through myCourses — there will be a link in the left menu labeled “Takeaway Exams”.
-PLEASE NOTE: you may be prompted to enter in your LawKey login to view the Takeaway Exams page.
 Once you access the page, you’ll be able to see when the exam is first available, when the exam is due, and the length of time you can work on the exam.